SalishSeaCast/FVCOM-Cmd/docs/subcommands.rst

     --debug              Show tracebacks on errors.

   Commands:
-    complete       print bash completion command
+    combine        Combine per-processor files from an MPI NEMO run into single files complete       print bash completion command
     deflate        Deflate variables in netCDF files using Lempel-Ziv compression. gather         Gather results from a NEMO run. help           print detailed help for another command prepare        Prepare a NEMO run

 For details of the arguments and options for a sub-command use :command:`nemo help <sub-command>`.